Finding your motivation to lose weight can sometimes be crystal clear.

 - Don’t let yourself get too hungry or else you will make bad choices.

-So, if food intake is a 90% contribution to getting yourself to a healthy weight, then EXERCISE is the other 10%.
+So, if food intake contributes 90% to losing weight, then exercise contributes to the other 10%.

 - Ideally, you should do some sort of aerobic activity 30 minutes per day, every day in order to keep yourself in good cardiovascular condition.

-- Put together a group of your favorite upbeat songs and put them on your iPod to listen to while you workout or while you’re in the car driving to work out.
+- Put together a group of your favorite upbeat songs to listen to while you exercise.

-- If you prefer the gym, don’t always do the same exercises every time.
-One day walk on the treadmill.
-The next day, ride the bike.
-The next day, pump some iron.
+- If you prefer going to the gym, don’t do the same exercises every time you go.
+One day walk on the treadmill, then the next day ride the bike and then the following day do strength training.

-- Take a hike with your family or friends.
+- Take a hike with family or friends.

 - Do a workout video at home.